 For me, madeleines are best fresh.
 They will keep for a few days, but they lose the crispiness to the edges when they are more than a day old.
 You can dust your madeleines in powdered sugar, dip in chocolate, or eat them plain.
 I even like to dip them in my coffee!

-How do you prevent madeleines from sticking to the pan?
+How do you prevent sticking to the pan?

 You can either spray your madeleine pan with coconut oil or rub the pan with butter to prevent your madeleines from sticking.